DUI Lawyer Salt Lake City, UT

 Salt Lake City DUI Infographic

-Being charged with DUI can be an overwhelming experience.
+Being charged with a DUI can be an overwhelming experience.
 A lot is at stake in your future.
 Depending on the severity of your charges you could be facing large fines and a long prison sentence.
 Your job and family may be at risk.
 Your driving privileges may be revoked for a short time or forever.

 If you are facing a DUI in Utah, then it is important to understand and know the different penalties that are involved in these types of offenses.
 It will also make a difference as to whether or not this is your first, second or further repeat offense for DUI.
 If you are found guilty of DUI, then you most likely will have to spend a minimum of 2 days in jail.
 The maximum amount of time spent in jail for a first offense is 180 days.
 The fines involved with this first DUI offense are probably going to cost over 1,250$ along with a license suspension of at least 3 months.
 If you are facing a DUI and are in need of someone to help lower your offense penalties and fines, then you should contact our firm for assistance.
 We have dealt with numerous DUI cases and have the skills, experience, and knowledge to help you out with the charges you are facing.
 Contact us today for a consultation and let’s get your case going in the right direction.

-Do I Have Access To The Police Report?
+Do I Have Access to the Police Report?

 Will I Lose My License?

 It’s common for the arresting officer to take your license if you are charged with DWI/DUI and give you a temporary license.
 You may need to appear at the Department of Motor Vehicles and request a hearing to keep your license.
 If you fail to meet the deadline, which could be as few as 10 business days from your DUI arrest, your license may be suspended.
 You can argue your case to the DMV to keep your license, but the decision is up to the administrative panel.
 Your case may depend on the circumstances of your arrest and any prior DUI convictions.
-If you have questions about this process or you have been issued a temporary license, please contact a Salt Lake County DUI lawyer for clarification regarding your next steps.
+If you have questions about this process or you have been issued a temporary license, please contact our Salt Lake County DUI attorney for clarification regarding your next steps.
 Missteps now can significantly impact your ability to remain legally licensed in the not so distant future.

 If you refuse chemical testing, blood or urine testing or a breathalyzer test, your license will most likely be suspended for up to a year.
 This is even if your DUI/DWI charges are dropped or you are not convicted.
 Depending on the rules of the state in which you were arrested, this suspension could last up to 12 months.

-Should I Just Plead Guilty?
+Should I Plead Guilty?

 A lot of people choose to plead guilty, but they may do so without realizing their case could have been defended.
 If you plead guilty you are opening yourself up to the possibility of large fines, jail time, license suspension, court fees, higher car insurance rates, negative impact on your job, and expensive DUI training classes.